mkazuyuki/mssql2017/traditional.md

 		4. When the installation is completed, unmount the installation CD-ROM.

-		5. License Registration: Log on to the master server as root user and run the following command:
+		5. License Registration: Log on to the master server as root user and run the following command.

-		6. clplcnsc -i <filepath> -p <PRODUCT-ID>
+				clplcnsc -i <filepath> -p <PRODUCT-ID>

-		7. When the command is successfully executed, the message "Command succeeded." is displayed in the console
+			When the command is successfully executed, the message "Command succeeded." is displayed in the console

-		Note: Here, specify the filepath to the license file by the -i option & the productID by the -p option.

-		8. For Base License: Enter the product ID as BASE33.
+			**Note**: Specify the filepath to the license file by the -i option & the productID by the -p option.For Base License, enter the product ID as BASE33.
 Here 33 is the EC version & this number will vary as per the EC deployed.
-Example for EC2.1 version, command param would become BASE21.
-The Base license needs to be applied on only one server
+Example for EC2.1 version, command param would become BASE21.The Base license needs to be applied on only one server

-		9. For Replicator license: Enter the product ID as REPL33.
+			For Replicator license: Enter the product ID as REPL33.
 This license should be registered on both the servers

-		Note: For registering the license from the command line refer to EXPRESSCLUSTER, Installation and Configuration Guide.
+			**Note**: For registering the license from the command line refer to *EXPRESSCLUSTER Installation and Configuration Guide*.

 	2. Restart the Primary and Standby Servers (Machines 1 & 2)